15 March 2017

 On the Saturday, Lizzie Lockett, Director of the Mind Matters Initiative, will also be talking with Catherine Oxtoby, Risk Manager at the Veterinary Defence Society, in a session titled: ‘Blame and shame: lost learning in the veterinary profession’ from 8.30am to 10.10am.
 From 4.30pm to 5.35pm Dr Elinor O’Connor from Alliance Manchester Business School will be giving a talk titled ‘Occupational stressors in veterinary practice in the UK’, while from 5.45pm to 6.30pm Richard Dorney MBE, Director of Strongmind Resilience Training Ltd, will be giving a talk titled ‘Resilience; What does it really mean?’.

 Members of the Advice Team will also be available throughout congress for private Advice Clinics appointments to discuss any queries about the RCVS Code of Professional Conduct, and raise awareness about how the Advice Team is taking the ‘Code on the Road’ to provide confidential, non-judgemental, advice to anyone in the veterinary team.
-Book a clinic on our website.

 Meanwhile, PSS Assessors will be on hand during Thursday and Friday for one-to-one PSS surgeries to discuss any aspect of the Scheme, including its new awards.
-Book a surgery on our website.

 There will be plenty of opportunity to learn more about the PSS awards at a special drinks reception in Hall 9 of the ICC from 5.45pm to 7.15pm on the Thursday evening.
 The event, which is free to attend for all delegates, will feature PSS Assessor top tips, presentations from two award-winning practices about their experiences of the awards assessment process, an awards ceremony with the RCVS President, Chris Tufnell, and the opportunity to win one of three Awards Assessment Days, worth around £400 each.
 To reserve free tickets, please visit our website.